-(A) County Resources Other Than Ambulances
+6.4.1 County Resources Other Than Ambulances

-(1) When resources other than ambulances are required for the provision of emergency medical services during a disaster, a request for additional resources shall be made through the appropriate PSAP to the Director of the Office of Emergency Management

-(2) The Director of the Office of Emergency Management shall be responsible for locating and coordinating all county EMS resources any time that the Mass Casualty Incident (MCI) Management Plan is implemented.

-(3) The Director shall work directly with local agencies, departments and governments to coordinate necessary resources during any implementation of the MCI Plan.

-(B) Out of County Resources

-(1) When resources from outside Tillamook County are required for the provision of emergency medical services during a disaster, a request for those resources shall be made through the appropriate PSAP to the Director of the Office of Emergency Management.

-(2) The Director of the Office of Emergency Management shall be responsible for requesting and coordinating all out of county resources any time the MCI Plan is implemented.

-(C) Mass Casualty Incident (MCI) Management Plan

-(1) The plan is intended for use when any single incident or combination of incidents depletes the resources of any single provider or providers during the normal course of daily operations.

-(2) The plan identifies the resposibility of the provider concerning:

-- (a) coordination

-- (b) communication

-- (c) move up

-- (d) triage

-- (e) transportation

-(3) The Tillamook County MCI plan, (Appendix C of the ASA Plan) shall be Annex E, Appendix 8 of the Tillamook County Emergency Operations and Management Plan upon adoption of the ASA plan by the Board.
+- (1) When resources other than ambulances are required for the provision of emergency medical services during a disaster, a request for additional resources shall be made through the appropriate PSAP to the Director of the Office of Emergency Management. - (2) The Director of the Office of Emergency Management shall be responsible for locating and coordinating all county EMS resources any time that the Mass Casualty Incident (MCI) Management Plan is implemented. - (3) The Director shall work directly with local agencies, departments and governments to coordinate necessary resources during any implementation of the MCI Plan.
+6.4.2 Out of County Resources - (1) When resources from outside Tillamook County are required for the provision of emergency medical services during a disaster, a request for those resources shall be made through the appropriate PSAP to the Director of the office of Emergency Management. - (2) The Director of the office of Emergency Management shall be responsible for requesting and coordinating all out of county resources any time the MCI Plan is implemented. - 6.4.3 Mass Casualty Incident (MCI) Management Plan - (1) The plan is intended for use when any single incident or combination of incidents depletes the resources of any single provider or providers during the normal course of daily operations. - (2) The plan identifies the responsibility of the provider concerning: - (a) coordination - (b) communication - (c) move up - (d) triage - (e) transportation - (3) The Tillamook County MCI Plan, (Appendix B of the ASA Plan) shall be Annex E, Appendix 8 of the Tillamook County Emergency Operations and Management Plan upon adoption of the ASA plan by the Board.
+The MCI plan, may however, be amended by Board order without amending the ASA Plan.

------ 6.5 COORDINATION - PERSONNEL AND EQUIPMENT RESOURCES
+6.5 COORDINATION - PERSONNEL AND EQUIPMENT RESOURCES